EC528-Fall-2024/github-bot-kata-ci/README.md

 ***This section discusses the implications and reasons of the design decisions made during the global architecture design.***

-In terms of the Dashboard, we believe we could leverage the current dashboard and add implement the desired changes directly.
-In terms of implementing the specific aspects, we plan to create a testing label system.
+In terms of the Dashboard, we believe we could leverage the current dashboard and implement the desired changes directly.
+In terms of implementation, we plan to create a testing label system.
 This would allow users to group tests into specific categories.
-This would allow the required tests to be seen and other less important tests to not be displayed.
+Additionally, the required tests would be displayed while less important tests are not.
 We could leverage these same labels for other aspects of the dashboard, such as filtering.
 All other aspects of the dashboard will be implemented as they see fit.
-In general we will reference the Ci pipeline that was just run for a given job and then add the corresponding results to teh dashboard.
-When doing this we will give teh entries different properties and labels that allow us to develop different ways of viewing the information.
+In general, we will reference the Ci pipeline that was just run for a given job and then add the corresponding results to the dashboard.
+When doing this we will give the entries different properties and labels that allow us to develop different ways of viewing the information.
 The labels including the ones mentioned above would have to be implemented in the CI pipeline automation.

 ![Architecture diagram](https://katacontainers.io/static/589e3d905652847b22c395fe6bbbace7/8fef6/katacontainers_architecture_diagram.jpg)